Web Interface

 Use -90dBm if unsure.

 A mobile phone’s sensitivity is between -100dBm and -115dBm.
-Setting the sensitivity too low (eg. -120dBm) will normally result in an unrealistic prediction.
+Setting the sensitivity too low (eg. -120dBm) will result in an unrealistic BIG prediction.
+Be aware also that phones can report signal strength as RSRP or received power yet the difference between the two is significant depending on bandwidth.
+RSRP is the lower value.

 IoT protocols like LoRa / LPWAN can theoretically operate down to -140dBm but this is under ideal conditions.
-In the real, noisy world, most digital communications bottom out at between -100 and -115dBm.
-Adding a 10dB error margin gives a recommended range of -90 to -105dBm for sensitivity.
+To simulate man-made noise, add a margin of at least 10dB so your threshold is at least -130dBm.

 Model icon Model